grrr-amsterdam/garp-functional/README.md

 - Function parameters are ordered to promote currying.
 Data is usually the last thing to go in, making every function a fine candidate to pass to native `array_map`, `array_filter` and the like, without having to create a closure around the call.
 - Higher-order functions are provided to fill the gaps.
-Functions like `compose`, `call_left`, `call_right` or `not` are legos for you to use in your own implementation.
+Functions like `compose`, `partial`, `partial_right` or `not` are legos for you to use in your own implementation.
 - Nothing is type-hinted too strictly (not that we can in PHP 5.3).
 I don't care if you pass a string or an array to `prop`, as long as it allows accessing members thru bracket syntax `[]`, I'll allow it.
 Nothing irks me more about PHP than not being able to toss an `ArrayObject` into